saikumar14-08/saikumar14-08/README.md

 - CI/CD pipeline with Jenkins

 **Impact:**
-✔️ Achieved 90% uptime on AWS EC2 infrastructure. <br>
+✔️ Achieved 90% uptime on AWS EC2 infrastructure.
+Also implemented hosting docker container with AWS ECS fargate. <br>
 ✔️ Reduced latency by 40% with WebSocket implementation.
 Implemented docker and aws fargate.
 ✔️ Automated deployment process reduced release time by 60%.